catenax-eV/catenax-ev.github.io/docs/standards/CX-0136-UseCasePCF/CX-0136-UseCasePCF.md

 ```

 - Data provider also MUST provide an Digital Twin registry API endpoint following the [CX-0002 Digital Twins in Catena-X v2.2.0](#211-list-of-standalone-standards).
-- Data provider MUST register the related PCF submodel as shown in the example below.
+- Data provider MUST register the related PCF exchange endpoint as shown in the example below.
-- The submodel MUST be registered with the ``"idShort": "PCFExchangeEndpoint"``
+- The PCF exchange endpoint MUST be registered with the ``"idShort": "PCFExchangeEndpoint"``
-- The subprotocolBody for PCF exchange MUST be defined like the following description
+- The subprotocolBody for PCF exchange enpoint MUST be defined like the following description

   ``"subprotocolBody": "id=AssetId_of_EDCasset;dspEndpoint=https://some.controlplane.url:7173/api/v1/dsp"``
 - The id added to the subprotocolBody SHOULD be a UUIDv4